paintenzero/senso-docs/docs/ble_protocol.md

 0x10 <5 bytes ascii>
 ```

-To get firmware version, write 1 byte to the characteristic 0x20 and then read that characteristic.
+To get firmware version, write 1 byte `0x20` to the characteristic  and then read it back.